 The potential for this project to proceed will be based on a number of factors including (but not limited to):

-The City recognises that to rigorously examine the feasibility of such a facility, a detailed business plan needs to be developed to review a number of considerations including site selection.
+The City recognises that to rigorously examine the feasibility of such a facility, a detailed feasibility/business plan needs to be developed.
 The business plan will be submitted to Council by July 2019.

-In reviewing potential locations, existing City assets which could accommodate or integrate with the RAF were reviewed.
+In reviewing potential locations, existing City assets which could accommodate or integrate with the RAF were considered.
 23 possible sites were identified and six were shortlisted.

 - Collier Reserve

-- The City of South Perth Waste Transfer Station
+- The City of South Perth Recycling Centre

-- The City of South Perth Waster Transfer Station and Depot
+- The City of South Perth Recycling Centre and Operations Centre

 - Collier Park Golf Course (north of the existing club house)